SSI BENEFITS FOR LOW BIRTH WEIGHT INFANTS

 3) INTERACTING AND RELATING WITH OTHERS.

 Developmental delay can also cause problems interacting with others.
-This may also create anxiety and difficulty maintaining relationships.
+This may also create anxiety and trouble maintaining relationships.
 Additionally, children with a delay may become withdrawn from others.
-They might also not be cooperative.

 4) MOVING ABOUT AND MANIPULATING OBJECTS.